draftbit/bs-js-collections/README.md

 Js.log(myStringMap->Js.Map.get("y")); // 2
 ```

 See unit tests for more examples.
+In addition a number of higher-level
+utility functions are included, such as `map`, `keep`, `keepMap`, etc.
+In general we try to follow naming conventions similar to `Belt` and
+a pipe-first style.

 ## Usable types